gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 <a name="withEntitiesMultiSelection"></a>

 ## withEntitiesMultiSelection(config)
-<p>Generates state, signals and methods for multi selection of entities</p>
+<p>Generates state, signals and methods for multi selection of entities.
+Warning: isAll[Collection]Selected and toggleSelectAll[Collection] wont work
+correctly in using remote pagination, because they cant select all the data</p>

 **Kind**: global function